-East Carolina University’s (ECU) School of Communication offers a Master of Arts in Communication with an emphasis in Health Communication.
+East Carolina University’s (ECU) School of Communication offers a Master of Arts in Communication with two concentration options in Health Communication and Strategic Communication.
 The program can be completed online without any campus visits.
-ECU uses the Blackboard learning management system for its online education programs.
-Through Blackboard, students can access their instructional materials, submit assignments, participate in class discussions, and communicate with instructors and classmates.
+ECU uses the Canvas learning management system for its online education programs.
+Through Canvas, students can access their instructional materials, submit assignments, participate in class discussions, and communicate with instructors and classmates.

-The Master of Arts in Communication requires 30 semester credit hours and can be completed in as little as one-year, although ECU also offers one-year, one and a half year, two year, and three year curriculum plans for this program.
+The Master of Arts in Communication requires 30 semester credit hours and can be completed in as little as one and a half years, although ECU also offers two-year and three-year curriculum plans for students who would like to take fewer courses per term.
 Students are introduced to the fundamentals of communication theory and research methodologies, as well as how to apply and integrate that knowledge in a variety of professional environments.
-The curriculum offers an emphasis in health communication that introduces students to interpersonal communication (e.g. patient-provider, family-patient, family-provider), the media (e.g. how the media can shape consumer understanding of health issues), and organizational communication (e.g. how organizational structure influence health communication processes).
+From this foundation, students of the Health Communication concentration learn about interpersonal communication (e.g. patient-provider, family-patient, family-provider), the media (e.g. how the media can shape consumers’ understanding of health issues), and organizational communication (e.g. how organizational structure influence health communication processes), while students of the Strategic Communication concentration explore and discuss public relations strategies and principles, digital media including social media communication, and organizational communication as part of leadership strategy.

 East Carolina University is accredited by Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).